UDOOboard/Neo-Docs/docs/08_Arduino_M4_Processor/10_Use_more_digital_pins_on_M4.md

 After that i’ll explain how the gpios configuration dts is organized.

 In the file imx6sx-udoo-neo-external.dtsi are listed all the external pins that can be used as gpio by the linux kernel.
-As tou see some of the macros are commented.
+As you see some of the macros are commented.

 ``` bash
 &iomuxc {